The Human Research Protection Program has dedicated resources to assist you with:

 Human subject-related questions you may have as you prepare a proposal for submission to a sponsor

-Writing a human subject protocol that meets regulatory requirements
+Writing a human subjects protocol application that meets regulatory requirements

-Ensuring you are adhering to your protocol and regulatory requirements, via provision 0f voluntary ‘audits’ via the Quality Assurance / Quality Improvement program.
+Ensuring your research practices meet regulatory standards and adhere to your protocol via the Quality Assurance / Quality Improvement program.

 Contact us to request any of the above!

 Visit our Learning Library to access past workshops and presentations

 HRPP will be holding virtual open hours to answer your individual questions regarding human research protections, IRB submissions and policies and procedures at Brown.
 RSVPs will be accepted on a first come, first served basis.
 RSVP required | Zoom link sent upon registration

 Monday, January 25th: 10:30 - 11:00 | 11:00 - 11:30 | 2:00 - 2:30 | 2:30 - 3:00

 Tuesday, January 26th: 11:00 - 11:30 | 11:30 - 12:00 | 3:00 - 3:30 | 3:30 - 4:00

 Wednesday, January 27th: 11:00 - 11:30 | 11:30 - 12:00 | 3:00 - 3:30 | 3:30 - 4:00